Feverqwe/twiMonBot/README.md

-Youtube Gaming, Twitch and GoodGame monitor
+Youtube Gaming, Twitch, Hitbox and GoodGame monitor
 =======

 It bot for telegram.